 Slip and fall accidents can happen to anyone in nearly any location.
-In New York, slip and fall accidents commonly occur due to icy sidewalks and steps.
-Slip and fall accidents can also happen in the workplace or retail locations.
+Rockland County slip and fall accidents commonly occur due to icy sidewalks and steps.
+This can also happen in the workplace or retail locations.
 While some slip and fall accidents are harmless, others cause severe, long-lasting injuries.
-In the United States, slip and fall accidents remain one of the leading causes of serious injury and death.
+In the United States, these accidents remain one of the leading causes of serious injury and death.

 Many victims of serious slip and fall accidents are unable to return to work, making it difficult to pay for their extensive medical bills.
-If you’re the victim of a slip and fall accident caused by another person’s negligence, you may be entitled to compensation for your injury.
-Attorney Michael LoGiudice, LLP has helped many Rockland area clients recover the compensation they deserve after becoming injured in slip and fall accidents.
+If you’re the victim of an accident caused by another person’s negligence, you may be entitled to compensation for your injury.
+Attorney Michael LoGiudice, LLP has helped many Rockland County area clients recover the compensation they deserve after becoming injured in slip and fall accidents.
 Contact him today to schedule your initial consultation.

-Common Causes of Rockland Slip and Fall Accidents
+Common Causes of Rockland County Slip and Fall Accidents

 Slip and fall accidents often happen when victims least expect it.
 They may be on their way to work or running an errand when they suddenly slip and fall due to a dangerous condition.
 There are many causes of slip and fall accidents, and some of the most common causes include the following: